Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 USC Stats and Trends

-- In USC's 11 games this year, it has four wins against the spread.
+- USC has played 11 games, with four wins against the spread.

-- The Trojans have covered the spread once this year when underdogs by 2.5 points or more (in four chances).
+- The Trojans have been underdogs by 4 points or more three times this year and covered the spread once.

-- USC's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- USC's games this season have gone over the point total six times in 11 opportunities (54.5%).

-- The Trojans rack up 30 points per game, seven more than the Golden Bears surrender (23).
+- The Trojans average seven more points per game (30) than the Golden Bears allow (23).

-- USC is 4-5 against the spread and 4-5 overall in games when it scores more than 23 points.
+- When USC scores more than 23 points, it is 4-5 against the spread and 4-5 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.